igorauad/gr-timingsync/README.md

 ## Build Instructions

-The module works with GNU Radio v3.8 only.
-To build, run the following:
+The module works with GNU Radio version v3.8 or higher.
+To build, run the
+following:

 ```
 mkdir build